-October 2018 marks the 25th anniversary of the Kevin Eikenberry Group.
+In October 2018 we celebrated the 25th anniversary of the Kevin Eikenberry Group.
 That’s how long we’ve been following Kevin Eikenberry’s vision of what it takes to be a truly remarkable leader.
 Back in 1993, the assumption was that the people you lead would be where you are (at least most of the time.)
 This is no longer the case.
 Here are just some of the ways work has changed while we weren’t looking:

 The rise (and fall, and zombie-like resurrection) of email.

 My career in the corporate world started in 1996.
 Back then my first assignment was to roll out email to our small company that had offices in five cities.
 Since then, email has gone from new tool that will replace fax machines (which were their own kind of miracle when they became common) to the bane of our existence.
 The most important thing about email is how it has changed the very way we communicate, both within and outside our companies.

 The percentage of communication we do in writing has expanded, and we actually speak less than ever.